 a.
 Prepare yourself to give and take.

 b.
-Let your partner have his or her time to talk and listen attentively.
+Let your partner have his or her time to talk and then listen attentively.

 c.
 Find and build on areas of agreement.

 d.
-Aim for a deal that works for both of you.
+Aim for a solution that works for both of you.

 e.
 Agree to get outside help if necessary.

 f.
-Be willing to try your solution for a fixed period of time and if desired to then renegotiate.
+Be willing to try your solution for a fixed period of time, evaluate the efficiency of the solution, and if desired renegotiate a new solution.

 1. Agree you and your partner are both equal in power and value.
 You may agree to delegate authority, and if you both agree to do this, it is fine.
-For example, one of you makes the small decisions about the children whereas the other about finances.
+For example, one of you makes the small decisions about the children whereas the other makes small decisions about finances.

 2. Be respectful.